MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 # Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer

-[One-click ingestion](ingest-data-one-click.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table.
+[One-click ingestion](ingest-data-one-click.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
 The data can be ingested either from storage, from a local file, or from a container, as a one-time or continuous ingestion process.

-This document describes using the intuitive one-click wizard in a specific use case to ingest **CSV** data from a **container** into a **new table**, either as a one-time or a continuous ingestion process.
+This document describes using the intuitive one-click wizard in a specific use case to ingest **CSV** data from a **container** into a **new table**.
 You can use the same process with slight adaptations to cover a variety of different use cases.

 For an overview of one-click ingestion and a list of prerequisites, see [One-click ingestion](ingest-data-one-click.md).
 For information about ingesting data into an existing table in Azure Data Explorer, see [One-click ingestion to an existing table](one-click-ingestion-existing-table.md)